scylladb/scylla-rust-driver/docs/source/statements/bound.md

 ### Configuration

-`BoundStatement` does not expose configuration modifiers.
-Configure the `PreparedStatement` (consistency, page size, execution profile, ...) *before* binding - the bound statement inherits all of its settings, and you can inspect them through `BoundStatement::prepared`.
+`BoundStatement` inherits the prepared statement's configuration when it is created.
+You can also update options such as consistency, page size, and execution profile directly on the bound statement before execution.

 ```rust
 # extern crate scylla;